clikc-eu/clikc-recsys-app/README.md

 It has been developed by using LightFM for the recommender part and FastAPI for the microservice part.

-### Notes
-- Automatic training is set to run at 1:30 AM (CET).
-- One training request can be accepted at a time.
-Next calls will be ignored until current training is done.
-- Background training is performed via APScheduler library.
-- Communication between microservices is performed via AIOHTTP library.
-- Keyword extraction is performed via spaCy.

 ### Credits & Documentations
 - LightFM Documentation: https://making.lyst.com/lightfm/docs/home.html
 - LightFM repository: https://github.com/lyst/lightfm